anoop-rdt/rdt-website/README.md

 Add you custom settings to settings/__init__.py file

-Rawdata technologoies website in django
+Rawdata technologies website in django